rjhogan/Adept-2/README.md

 * Its optimization capability provides the various minimization algorithms (Levenberg, Levenberg-Marquardt, Conjugate Gradient and Limited Memory BFGS) each of which can be used with or without box constraints on the state variables.
+The interface to the optimization functionality is in terms of Adept vectors and matrices.

-If you are not interested in the array or optimization capability of Adept 2 then Adept 1.1 may be more to your liking as a very lightweight library that has virtually all the automatic-differentiation capabilities of version 2.
+If you are not interested in the array or optimization capabilities of Adept 2 then Adept 1.1 may be more to your liking as a very lightweight library that has virtually all the automatic-differentiation capabilities of version 2.